bhisaac/5eFP/5eFP-SRD.md

 See [Appendix UP-I](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-up-i-inspiration-upgrades) for default inspiration upgrades.
 Your setting handbook may provide additional inspiration upgrades.

+### Species Upgrades

+See Appendix UP-S for default inspiration upgrades.
+Your setting handbook may provide additional inspiration and upgrades.

 # Alignment

 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.